Gremlins 2: The New Batch: Looney Tunes segments

-The film includes animated segments written and directed by Chuck Jones and featuring Looney Tunes characters Bugs Bunny, Daffy Duck and Porky Pig.
+The film includes animated segments written and directed by Chuck Jones, animated by Warner Bros.
+Animation and Chuck Jones Enterprises and featuring Looney Tunes characters Bugs Bunny, Daffy Duck and Porky Pig.
 Jones had retired from animation before returning to work on Gremlins 2: The New Batch.
-Dante explained the animation at the beginning of the film was meant to "set the anarchic tone."
+Dante explained the animation at the beginning of the film was meant to "set the anarchic tone".

-The first segment initiates the film and features the classic Looney Tunes opening card, leading to the assumption that this is a cartoon that is being shown alongside the film; however, when Bugs appears through the rings atop the Warner Bros. shield, Daffy interrupts the sequence and pulls Bugs away from the shield, striving to recreate the opening with himself in Bugs' place.
+The first segment initiates the film and features the classic Looney Tunes opening card, leading to the assumption that this is a cartoon being shown alongside the film; however, when Bugs appears through the rings atop the Warner Bros. shield, Daffy interrupts the sequence and pulls Bugs away from the shield, striving to recreate the opening with himself in Bugs' place.
 Unfortunately, the shield overshoots, causing the entire card to fall apart and become stuck around Daffy's waist.
-An annoyed Daffy states that since he will not star in the cartoon, they might as well just skip straight to the film.
+An annoyed Daffy then ascertains that since he will not star in the cartoon, they might as well just skip straight to the film.
 Bugs happily obliges by spinning Daffy away from the screen like a spinning top, making way for the film's title to appear.

 The DVD and Blu-ray release of the film include a longer version of the cartoon short.
 In it, Daffy is informed by Bugs that he has been promoted to executive and is subsequently put in charge of writing the title of the movie.
 When Daffy mistakenly writes the title Gremlins 2 as "Gremlin Stew", Bugs corrects the error.
 Daffy then attempts to rename the film The Return of Super-Daffy Meets Gremlins 2 Part 6: The Movie, but Bugs rejects this for being too long, changing it back to Gremlins 2 (rendered in the font of the official logo).
 Daffy then quits his new job and Bugs decides to add a subtitle, saying it looks "a little skimpy" without one.
 This material was removed from the theatrical release because early audiences expected a live-action film and were bewildered by the lengthy animated sequence.

 Throughout the film's credits, Daffy pops into frame sporadically and spouts off sarcastic comments.
 The last segment appears afterwards and again features the Looney Tunes rings.
 This time, Porky comes out of the rings and tries to say his usual "Th-th-th-that's all, folks!", but Daffy interrupts and takes over again.
 After Daffy says the slogan, the back of the Warner Bros. shield – with the credits "Title Animation Written & Directed by Chuck Jones", as well as featuring his signature – smashes him.
 He then peeks his head out on the left side and says, "Fade out.", as the segment concludes.